Robert Haining: Military career

 After Woolwich, Haining was commissioned into the Royal Artillery in 1900.

-He served during the First World War, where he was awarded the Distinguished Service Order (DSO) in 1915 and mentioned in dispatches six times throughout the war.
+He served during the First World War, where he was awarded the Distinguished Service Order (DSO) in 1915 and mentioned in despatches six times throughout the war.
+In November 1914 he was seconded and made a staff captain.

 After attending the Staff College, Camberley from 1920 to 1921, he returned there as an instructor from 1922 to 1924.
-Haining was appointed Assistant Adjutant and Quartermaster General for the 2nd Division based at Aldershot in 1928 and then became a General Staff Officer in 4th Division at Colchester in 1930.
+Haining was appointed Assistant Adjutant and Quartermaster General for the 2nd Division based at Aldershot in 1928.

+He then became GSO1 of the 4th Division at Colchester in January 1930.
 He served in Military Operations in the War Office from 1931 to 1933, becoming deputy director of Military Operations and Intelligence at the War Office in 1933.
 He became Commandant of the Imperial Defence College in 1935 and Director of Military Operations and Intelligence at the War Office in 1936.
 He was appointed General Officer Commanding British Forces in Palestine and Trans-Jordan in 1938.

 At the outbreak of the Second World War, Haining was appointed General Officer Commanding-in-Chief Western Command and moved on to be Vice Chief of the Imperial General Staff in 1940.
 He was appointed Intendant General for Middle East Forces in 1941: Prime Minister Winston Churchill described the role of an Intendant General to be that of "serving the Commander-in-Chief with the largest possible measure of supplies".
 He retired from the British Army in 1942.

 Haining was Colonel Commandant of the Royal Artillery from 1939 to 1950.